 The last 10 minutes of the episode take place 138 years later, the exact amount of time it takes Gaal Dornick in a cryo-pod to arrive at her home planet of Synnax.
 Gaal arrives to find the place in ruins, except for a flashing beacon underwater.
 She swims down to find another cryo-pod.
 Who’s inside?
 Her daughter, Salvor, who returns to Gaal the cube she used to open the Vault.

 And that wraps season 1 of Foundation.
 Once more with feeling: this show looks amazing.
-As much as “The Leap” moves slowly, Goyer lets the audience drink in the costuming, sets and very believable special effects.
-And there were no slouches among the performers, though Pace shines brightest in episodes like this, as Brother Day allows a glimmer of pained humanity peek through.
+As much as “The Leap” moves slowly, Goyer lets the audience drink in the costuming, sets and all-too-believable special effects.
+And there were no slouches among the performers, though Pace shines brightest in episodes like this, as Brother Day allows a glimmer of pained humanity to peek through.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.